GetUsernameFromDatabase/KTA20E-Mobiilirakendused/README.md

 # Moobilirakendused
 Mobile applications made for school assignements.

-All applications made using Xamarin
+All applications made using Xamarin and for Android only.
 Example images made using Google Pixel 2 emulator (9.0 (Pie) - API 28)

 ## Calculator App